 But traditional won, and a white Christmas it was.
 A hot one.

-That way you get the idea of a pine tree.
+That way, you get the idea of a pine tree.
 Cute, very cute.

 Cookie recipe

-It comes together easily, rolls, and cuts without a glitch.
-Just make sure the dough is really cold so the cutouts keep their shape.
-I put them in the freezer for a few minutes and the problem solved.
+Make sure the dough is cold so the cutouts keep their shape.
+I put them in the freezer for a few minutes, and the problem was solved.

 Assembling the tree